6 Tips to make a killer social media audit

 - Channel-specific metrics

-I am not so savvy so I stick with the platform’s native analytics tools.
+I am not so savvy, I stick with the platform’s native analytics tools the tools above and can be cost to have it for a personal use.

 Here are the details on how to do that on each one: